 We’ve compiled some of the most frequently asked questions about how long Suboxone stays in your system.

-Most people feel the impact of a Suboxone dose within 20 to 45 minutes.
+Most people feel the desired effects of a Suboxone dose within 20 to 45 minutes, meaning they’ll have relief from opioid withdrawal symptoms and cravings.

 Yes.
 While Suboxone works best when doses dissolve in your mouth, a swallowed dose is still active.
 Some of the drug will still enter your system.